Helium (band): Releases

 In 1997, the group released the EP No Guitars before releasing their second album, The Magic City.
-This album featured synths and analog drum sounds, as opposed to their previous guitar-centered releases.
+This album featured synths and analog drum machine sounds, as opposed to their previous guitar-centered releases.

-Commenting on the band's new direction, in an interview with the Boston Phoenix in 1997, Timony said: "It seemed natural for a girl my age to be expressing anger in music."
+Commenting on the band's new direction, in an interview with the Boston Phoenix in 1997, Timony said: "It seemed natural for a girl my age to be expressing anger in music.
 For whatever psychological reason, I found it easier to express it in my songs than any other way.
 Writing out of anger is an easy framework, and that's one reason I don't do it now.
 I remember hearing Patti Smith say that she stopped playing music because she wasn't angry any more.
 I could totally relate, except that I want to keep playing.
 Lately I'm more into the idea that making music is fun.
 I want it to be a collaborative, creative thing, rather than using music as a tool."

 The band toured the United States in early 1998 and disbanded shortly thereafter.